Deformations of algebras in noncommutative geometry: Formal deformation theory and Kontsevich's theorem

+Moreover, $\HH^2(A) = \HH^2(A)_{\leq -2}$ is all in degree $-2$ (the degree also of the Poisson bracket on $\cO(V)$).
+This actually implies that there is a universal filtered deformation of $A$ parameterized by elements $c \in \HH^2(A)$ as above, in the sense that every filtered deformation is isomorphic to one of these via a filtered isomorphism whose associated graded isomorphism is the identity.
+(In fact, the universal formal deformation is obtained from this one by completing at the augmentation ideal of $\cO(\HH^2(V))$.)

+This universal filtered deformation admits an explicit description, known as the \emph{symplectic reflection algebra} \cite{EG}, first constructed by Drinfeld, which is defined as follows.
+Let $S$ be the set of symplectic reflections, i.e., elements such that $\rk(g-\Id)=2$.
+Then $\HH^2(A) \cong \bk[S]^G$.
+Let $c \in \text{Fun}_{G}(S, \bk)$ be a conjugation-invariant $\bk$-valued function on $S$.
+Then the corresponding symplectic reflection algebra $H_{1,c}(G)$ is presented as

 where $\omega_s$ is the composition of $\omega$ with the projection to the sum of the nontrivial eigenspaces of $s$ (which is a two-dimensional symplectic vector space).
-In other words, $\omega_s$ is the restriction of the symplectic form $\omega$ to the two-dimensional subspace orthogonal to the symplectic reflecting hyperplane of $s$. \end{example} \begin{example} If $X$ is a smooth affine variety or smooth $C^\infty$ manifold, and $G$ is a group acting by automorphisms on $X$, then by \cite{Eti-chavfga}, $\HH^2(\caD_X \rtimes G) \cong H^2_{DR}(X)^G \oplus \bk[S]^G$, where $S$ is the set of pairs $(g,Y)$ where $g \in G$ and $Y \subseteq X^g$ is a connected (hence irreducible) subvariety of codimension one.
+In other words, $\omega_s$ is the restriction of the symplectic form $\omega$ to the two-dimensional subspace orthogonal to the symplectic reflecting hyperplane of $s$.
+The algebra $H_{1,c}(G)$ above is the case $t=1$ of the more general symplectic reflection algebra $H_{t,c}(G)$ studied in Bellamy's chapter, which is obtained by replacing the $\omega(x,y)$ by $t \cdot \omega(x,y)$ in the relation. \end{example} \begin{example} If $X$ is a smooth affine variety or smooth $C^\infty$ manifold, and $G$ is a group acting by automorphisms on $X$, then by \cite{Eti-chavfga}, $\HH^2(\caD(X) \rtimes G) \cong H^2_{DR}(X)^G \oplus \bk[S]^G$, where $S$ is the set of pairs $(g,Y)$ where $g \in G$ and $Y \subseteq X^g$ is a connected (hence irreducible) subvariety of codimension one.
 Then $\bk[S]^G$ is the space of $\bk$-valued functions on $S$ which are invariant under the action of $G$, $h \cdot (g,Y) = (hgh^{-1}, h(Y))$.
-Furthermore, by \cite{Eti-chavfga}, all deformations are \emph{unobstructed} and there exists a universal filtered deformation $H_{1,c,\omega}(X)$ parameterized by $c \in \bk[S]^G$ and $\omega \in H^2_{DR}(X)^G$; the Rees algebra construction (or restriction to a formal neighborhood of the origin of the parameter space $(H^2_{DR}(X)^G \oplus \bk[S]^G)$ yields a universal formal deformation. \end{example}
+Furthermore, by \cite{Eti-chavfga}, all deformations of $\caD(X) \rtimes G$ are \emph{unobstructed} and there exists a universal filtered deformation $H_{1,c,\omega}(X)$ parameterized by $c \in \bk[S]^G$ and $\omega \in H^2_{DR}(X)^G$.
+More precisely, to each such parameters we have a filtered deformation of $\caD(X) \rtimes G$, and these exhaust all filtered deformations up to filtered isomorphism. \end{example}